Fonts for logo designs in 2025

-For logo design in 2024, we will continue using cool and modern typefaces with more character: with either a few letters that stand out, or even an entire font that is ready to be recognized.
+For logo design in 2025, we will continue using stand-out typefaces with more character—whether it’s a few prominent letters or an entire font that tells viewers it’s something different.

-For example, for serif typefaces, we show diamonds as i-dots, playful swooshes and crossbars, swirls to create ligatures, romantic quill-pen terminals, and exaggerated inktraps.
+For serif fonts, expect sharp, strong serifs, playful swooshes and crossbars, swirls to create ligatures, and romantic quill-pen terminals.

-We’ve long entered the era of “fast type design.”
-People love typography more than ever and are ready to experiment with it in their designs on their websites, on social media, and even their personal branding.
-This fast pace is great for evolving font designs: in order to stand out, the next generation typeface needs to be more cutting-edge.
+We’ve entered the era of “fast type design.”
+People love typography more than ever and are eager to experiment with it—whether on their websites, social media, or personal branding.
+This rapid pace is driving font design forward: to stand out, the next generation of typefaces needs to be more cutting-edge.
 Maximalism is in.

-What’s great for personal showcasing is not great for branding.
-Branding is all about staying consistent—in color and in regards to typography.
-When designing a logo and your brand identity, stay classy when it comes to picking your typeface.
-That way you ensure a look and feel that doesn’t feel dated in a year from now.
+However, what works for personal showcasing doesn’t always work for branding.
+Branding is about consistency—in color and typography.
+When designing a logo and brand identity, it’s important to choose a timeless typeface.
+This ensures your look and feel won’t seem outdated a year from now.

 Unique fonts for logos